 When the lift control is pushed forward, the spool on the first block is moved to lower position.
-The work port (1B) and the small chamber and the large chamber are connected to the return passage, so the lift will be lowered due to its own weight.
+The work port (1B) and the large chamber are connected to the return passage and the small chamber is connected to the hydraulic oil tank directly, so the lift will be lowered due to its own weight.